Why F.Y.E. Motorsports Was

 racing is very evident with his timeless involvement with Superior,

-Viking, Cedar Lake, along with his new business – FYE Motorsports.
+Viking, Cedar Lake, along with his business – FYE Motorsports.

 FYE was created in 2003 to stage higher-paying special events around the